Tag Archive for: EAA

 • Understand how international colleagues are progressing and learn from them.

 Our thanks to Inga for her collaboration on this case-study.
-If you are interested in the work being done by LLB in this area or would be interested in taking part in a similar case-study please contact us for further information.
+If you are interested in the work being done by LAB in this area or would be interested in taking part in a similar case-study please contact us for further information.
 The other case-studies in this series are available on our EAA Resources page.

 Resources